US lawmakers renew call for increased engagement with Pacific island region amid Trump's retreat mode

 their collective future, is our roadmap to expanded engagement as well.”

 The “Pacific Partnership Act” has reemerged as bicameral and bipartisan legislation, co-sponsored by Case, American Samoa Del.
-Aumua Amata Radewagen, Sens, Catherine Cortez Masto (D- Nev.) and Joni Ernst (R-Iowa), who underscored the necessity of maintaining Washington’s strategic partnerships with Pacific island nations to keep China at bay.
+Aumua Amata Radewagen, Sens.
+Catherine Cortez Masto (D- Nev.) and Joni Ernst (R-Iowa), who underscored the necessity of maintaining Washington’s strategic partnership with Pacific island nations to keep China at bay.

 “This bipartisan bill is critical to strengthening our ties with our allies in the Pacific and ensuring they become enduring global relationships,” Masto said.